 Article II.
 OFFICERS

 Sec.
-3 - The above officers and members of the Executive Committee shall be elected by mail ballot and their names announced at the annual Plenary Session.
-Their term of office will begin at the conclusion of that Plenary Session.
+3 - The above officers and members of the Executive Committee shall be elected by electronic ballot and their names announced at the annual General Membership Meeting.
+Their term of office will begin at the conclusion of that General Membership Meeting.

 Article III.
 MEMBERS

 Sec.
 1 - Anyone interested in language and literary studies may become a member of the Association upon application to the Executive Director and the payment of the first year's annual dues.